mr-raccoon-97/python-adapter-for-auth.js/README.md

 docker-compose --profile dev up --build
 ```

-Go to `http://localhost:8000/docs` to see the Swagger documentation.
+Go to `http://0.0.0.0:8000/docs` to see the Swagger documentation.

 ![alt text](swagger.png)

 4. Add the following [adapter](rest-adapter.ts) to your Auth.js project as stated in the [documentation](https://next-auth.js.org/getting-started/introduction).
-(The Auth.js documentation is very obscure, so I recommend you to try other adapters first, like the pg-adapter, to understand how the adapter works).
+(The Auth.js documentation is very obscure, so I recommend you to try other adapters first, like the pg-adapter, to setup an adapter).

 ```typescript
 import type {